aurruti/naidd/README.md

 4. **Set-up periodic updates** (optional)

     Set up a crontab job that periodically runs ./scripts/naidd-update.sh so that everything is kept up to date.
+Do so as well for any other scripts to keep other repo-related stuff updated.